aiuto/bazel_samples/utf8/README.md

 - [Unicode on macos](https://gist.github.com/JamesChevalier/8448512)
 - [u with Diaeresis](https://www.compart.com/en/unicode/U+00FC)

-## Lesson 1. cp and tar have different semantics
+## Lesson 1. cp and tar have different behaviors

 Try this on a mac.